-21. If your Offer is for a research degree it will be based on your choice of subject area.
-If you later ask to change subject area or supervisor, this will have to be approved by the relevant department(s) having regard to the availability of appropriate supervision either in your new subject or from an alternative supervisor.
+- 21. If your Offer is for a research degree it will be based on your choice of subject area.
+If you later ask to change subject area or supervisor, this will have to be approved by the relevant department(s) having regard to the availability of appropriate supervision either in your new subject or from an alternative supervisor. - 22.
+Teaching for undergraduate students is provided by both the University and your college.
+Your college will provide more information about college teaching, including tutorials.